Chesterfield Canal: History

 Lead had been mined in Derbyshire on a commercial scale since at least 1300, but the industry was hampered by poor transport links.
 The pigs of lead were carried by pack horses to Bawtry, where there were wharves on the River Idle.
 Small boats carried them to the River Trent, where the cargo was transferred to larger vessels for onward distribution.
 There was no proper system of road maintenance, and so the use of carts and wagons for the over-land journey was not possible.
 The River Idle was also unreliable, being affected by floods and droughts, but there were no alternatives, and the industry flourished despite the difficulties.
 The Derwent Navigation was authorised in 1719, running from Derby to the River Trent, but it was less reliable than the Idle, and so did not seriously affect trade through Bawtry.
 The London Lead Company, one of the main traders, together with others involved in lead and coal mining, looked for possible solutions, and were joined in this by several prominent landowners.

 The main impetus for a canal came from the owners of mineral rights.
 The London Lead Company met with the Duke of Devonshire, the Duke of Newcastle, and others, but proposals were actively supported by the towns of Chesterfield, Worksop and Retford.
-Retford had obtained an Act of Parliament in 1720 to improve the River Idle from Bawtry to the town, but very little work was done to implement the scheme.
+Retford had obtained an act of Parliament, the Idle Navigation Act 1719 (6 Geo.
+1. c.
+30), to improve the River Idle from Bawtry to the town, but very little work was done to implement the scheme.
 In addition to being a market town, Retford also manufactured bricks and tiles, had reserves of gravel, and produced an agricultural surplus.
 In 1769, a steering group produced a pamphlet extolling the advantages of a proposed canal, which was available to everyone, but was primarily addressed to the Duke of Newcastle, Lord George Augustus Cavendish, and the Member of Parliament (MP) for Derbyshire, Godfrey Bagnall Clarke.

 The route of the canal was surveyed by James Brindley and John Varley, who estimated the cost at £94,908 17s.
 Brindley presented his proposals to a meeting in Worksop on 24 August 1769.
 Bawtry interests asked John Grundy to carry out a second survey.
 He proposed a rather shorter course, from Stockwith in a straight line to Bawtry and then by Scrooby, Blyth and Carlton, to join Brindley's line at Shireoaks.
 Grundy's line was 5+1/2 mi shorter, and the cost estimated at £71,479 6s 9 1/2d.
 Although Grundy's line was considerably cheaper, it achieved this by missing Worksop and Retford, and the investors had already decided in favour of Brindley's route.